Skip to main content

 Parking

-In some cities, e.g. Vilnius or Kaunas, you can park your EV for free in metered car parks.
+In some cities, e.g. Vilnius or Kaunas, you can park your electric car free of charge in paid car parks and drive in the bus lane.

 Charging

-Luxembourg has a well-developed network of charging stations.
+Luxembourg has a well-developed network of charging points, mainly in the south.
+In the north, the charging network is being expanded further.
 The largest operator is Chargy.

 Parking

-In Luxembourg City, you usually have to pay extra for parking while charging at public charging stations.
+In some cities, such as Luxembourg City, you usually have to pay extra for parking while charging at public charging stations.
+In some supermarket car parks, charging is free for customers.

-If you remain on the road with an empty battery, you risk a fine of €74.
+If you leave your electric car on the road with an empty battery, you could face a fine of €74.

 Charging

-There are enough public charging points in Malta.
-There are only type 2 plugs.
+There are plenty of public charging stations in Malta.
+Please note: There are only type 2 plugs.

-Registration via the "Charge my Ride" app simplifies the payment process.
+Registration via the ‘Charge my Ride’ app makes the payment process easier.

-Note: Parking is scarce in Malta.
-Public e-charging points are often misused as parking spaces by combustion engines.
-Expect this.
+Note: Parking spaces are scarce in Malta.
+Public e-charging bays are often misused as car parks by combustion engine vehicles.

 Parking

-EVs can park for free in some areas.
-Pay attention to signs.
+EVs can park free of charge in some areas.
+Look out for the signs.

 Charging

-The Netherlands has a very large network of public charging stations.
-Quick charging is easily possible along the main roads.
+There is a very dense network of public charging stations in the Netherlands.
+Fast charging is easily possible along the main transport routes.

-Charging points have also been installed in many car parks.
+Charging points have also been set up in many car parks.

 Parking

-In the Netherlands, you usually have to pay for parking while charging at public charging points.
-In some smaller cities, however, you do not have to pay for parking while charging.
+When charging at public charging points, you usually also have to pay a parking fee.
+In some smaller towns you do not have to pay a parking ticket while charging.

 Charging

-The largest operators are Fortum Norway and Mer Norway.
+The largest providers are Fortum Norway and Mer Norway.

-Fortum Finland and Fortum Sweden charge cards are also accepted in Norway.
+Charging cards from Fortum Finland and Fortum Sweden are also accepted in Norway.

 Parking

-In some cities, the prices for electric vehicles in public car parks are reduced (by at least 50%).
+In some cities, parking for electric vehicles in public car parks is discounted.
 This also applies to tourists.
-However, private car parks and multi-storey car parks charge a fee.
+Private car parks and multi-storey car parks, on the other hand, are subject to charges.

-Pay attention to the information on the parking signs, the details of the fees and the time restrictions.
+So pay attention to the information on the car park signs, the information on the charges and the time restrictions.

-There is a 50% discount for fully electric vehicles when travelling by ferry.
-To qualify, you must inform the ticket seller that you are driving an electric car.
+A 50% discount is granted for all-electric vehicles when travelling by ferry.
+To receive this discount, you must inform the ticket seller that you are travelling by electric car.
+Please note: Some shipping companies prohibit the carriage of electric, hybrid or hydrogen cars.
+Find out about the regulations.

-On toll motorways you pay a maximum of 70% of the toll fee for your e-car, sometimes the toll roads are also free of charge.
+On toll motorways, you pay a maximum of 70% of the toll fee for your electric car; sometimes the toll roads are free of charge.

-It is possible to use the bus or taxi lane.
-Any restrictions imposed by local authorities must be respected.
+It is also possible to use the bus or taxi lane.
+However, there may be restrictions imposed by the respective cities and local authorities.

-Read more about the advantages for EV drivers at elbil.no
+Find out more about the benefits for e-car drivers at elbil.no

-When buying an electric car, a small purchase/import tax will be due from 2023.
-Until then, they were tax-free.
-And VAT of 25 percent is charged if the purchase price is over NOK 500,000.
+A small purchase/import tax will be payable on the purchase of an electric car from 2023.
+Before then, they were tax-free.
+A VAT of 25% will be charged if the purchase price is over NOK 500,000.

-From 2023, the full vehicle tax will be due for electric cars.
+Since 2023, the full vehicle tax must be paid for electric cars.

 Charging

-You can drive through Austria in an electric car with confidence.
-In addition to an extensive network of charging points, there are also a large number of fast-charging stations.
+You can drive through Austria in an electric car without any worries.
+In addition to a nationwide network of charging points, there are also a large number of fast-charging stations.

 The largest networks include TANKE WienEnergie and EVN.